 Spotlight on Services: REL Reference Desk

 Do you wish you had easy access to a reference desk librarian who could answer your research questions about education policies, programs, and practices?
 You do!
-Our Ask REL Southwest service provides this support to education stakeholders at no charge.
+Our Ask REL Southwest service provides this support to educators at no charge.

-Ask REL Southwest is part of a collaborative Ask A REL reference desk service offered through the 10 regional educational laboratories (RELs) located across the country.
+Ask REL Southwest is part of a collaborative Ask A REL reference desk service offered through the 10 regional educational laboratories (RELs).
 This service functions in much the same way as a reference library, providing citations, brief responses, and referrals in response to research-based education questions.

-When someone submits a question, researchers conduct a search of databases and websites maintained by federally funded organizations, research institutions, and education agencies, as well as online search engines.
-Researchers then compile a list of relevant peer-reviewed research, which may include policy reports, literature reviews, and publications.
+When someone submits a question, a researcher conducts an online search, including databases and websites maintained by federally funded organizations, research institutions, and education agencies.
+The researcher then compiles a list of relevant peer-reviewed research, which may include policy reports, literature reviews, and publications.
 Resources are selected on the basis of factors such as date of publication, publisher and funder, and the methodology used to develop the research.
 When appropriate, the response may also include referrals to other federally funded organizations that may be able to offer assistance.
-This response is sent to the requestor by email.
+The final response is sent to the requestor by email.